MIT (Merchant-Initiated Transaction) Flows

 payment.recurringPayment.recurringPaymentExpirationDate

-The date beyond which no further authorizations will be processed. if you don’t have a specific expiration date, we recommend setting it to a reasonably distant future date.
+The date beyond which no further authorizations will be processed. if you don’t have a specific expiration date, leave the field empty